marcosgz/lepus/README.md

 plugin :lepus
 ```

+**Note**: The Puma plugin is only available if you are using Puma 6.x or higher.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.